degoes-consulting/lambdaconf-2015/speakers/markfarrell/typed-racket-workshop/notes.md

   In Typed Racket, we can impose some of these constraints at compile-time with types.

-  However, it's tricky to impose the constraint that a student's `id` is a 8-digit string containing only numeric characters at compile-time.
+  It's tricky to compose the contrainst that each student's `id` is a non-negative integer between 0 and 99999999 with types in Typed Racket.
 It's also tricky to impose the constraint that their age is a positive integer between 16 and 80.
 Though, recall that in Typed Racket, all values are types: e.g. `16` is a subtype of `Positive-Integer`.
   We also have untagged union types in Type Racket: e.g. `(U Number String)`, meaning that the inhabitants of this type can either be a `Number` or `String`, such as `3.0` or `"foo"`.